Durga Aur Charu: Plot

-Aniruddh and Bondita are taking their daughters, Durga and Devi, to Darjeeling for their fifth birthday, when the family are in a terrible car crash.
+Aniruddh and Bondita are taking their daughters, Durga and Devi, to Darjeeling for their 5th birthday, when the family are in a terrible car crash.
 Aniruddh and Bondita die, and Durga is thrown from the car into a bush by the side of the road; Devi, still in the car, suffers a head injury and loses her memory.
 The other driver rushes to the scene of the crash, where he finds Devi with her dead parents, and takes her with him, leaving behind the unconscious Durga.

+5 years later

-Durga is struggling with nightmares about the accident and with fear of Sumona and her husband Polash, who bully the girl and plan to get the whole Roy Chaudhary property in their own name.
+Durga is struggling with nightmares about the accident and with fear of Sumona and her husband Polash, who bully the girl and plan to get the whole Roy Chowdhury property in their own name.
 Meanwhile, Devi, now called Charu, has been adopted by circus workers called Banke and Bholi, and does fearless acrobatics, but she dreams of getting a proper education and becoming a barrister.
 The two girls share a special connection, which allows each of them to feel the other's pain.

 Binoy angers Sumona by deciding to take Durga to a better hospital in Delhi for treatment.
 The girls see each other, and Charu tries to run away from her adoptive parents, only to be caught and sold to a brothel.
 With Durga's help, she and her adopted sister, Chumki, manage to escape, and she comes with Durga to Kolkata.
 There, Charu fights off Durga's bullies, and the two girls perform a Shradh puja ceremony for their parents.

 Soon after, Charu figures out that Kalnemi, whom Durga is afraid of, is Polash in disguise.
 Polash denies it, blames someone else, and tries to manipulate Sampoorna, but Sampoorna and Binoy are impressed by Charu and decide to adopt her.

 Meanwhile, Sheru, the owner of the brothel, has threatened Bholi that unless she returns Charu and Chumki to him, he will take her in their place.
 Bholi and Banke travel to Kolkata; Bholi insinuates herself into the family, while Banke takes out a loan from Binoy.
 On Durga Puja, Banke sees a portrait of Aniruddh and Bondita and realizes everything.
 To prevent him from coming clean to Binoy and Sampoorna, Bholi has Sheru kill him.

 Bholi then introduces Chumki to the family as Devi and has her accuse Durga of hitting her, claims that Charu killed Banke, and Charu is arrested.
 With Durga's help, Charu escapes and disguises herself as Chaturvuj to evade Bholi and the police.
 She tries to blackmail Bholi, but it backfires.
 She is saved by Banke, who is alive but has lost his memory.
 Eventually, Bholi manages to get Charu arrested again, and Durga swears to Sampoorna to never meet Charu again.
 Durga is sent to study in Darjeeling, and Charu, who thinks the twelve years she is facing in prison are Durga's fault, is devastated.